qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 # DZ60 Mk II

 My second keyboard edit.
 A multi-layer ANSI-60 with layers and function shift on each layer.
-Changes from the default key-map include moving RESET, and a preferred arrangement for the cursor block of keys.
+Changes from the default key-map include moving RESET (now on the mouse layer), and a preferred arrangement for the cursor block of keys.
 The function key was exchanged with the right control key to get it.
 This makes the layout of the right modifiers left to right be `Alt`/`Win`/`Ctrl`/`Fn`.
+Further extension is possible by using the space bar as a shift on some of the shift planes.

+* 1604 bytes free dated 2021-11-21.

-## Right `Win` is Application Context Menu Etc.
+## Right `Win` is Application Context Menu, Etc.
 The right `Win` key is for getting the application context menu unless otherwise noted.
 Sometimes it's part of the cursor block.
 There is also a shared not number lock or scroll lock LED pattern.
 It is possible to do a `Ctrl`+`Alt`+`Del`, by `Fn`+ Left `Ctrl`+ Left `Alt`, and the keyboard will be in the RED or GREEN mode, depending on which of `Ctrl` or `Alt` is pressed first after `Fn`.